netidx/netidx-book/src/protocols/rpc.md

 # Remote Procedure Call

-At the library level RPCs in netidix are just like any other untyped RPC.
+At the library level RPCs in netidix are just like any other RPC.
 The procedure name is the netidx path, the arguments are an array of netidx values.
 Below the library layer, mapping the RPC model into netidx is quite simple. e.g.